A comparative view of how sovereignty relates to state-government and to individual men and women.

 - One who expresses exceptional creativity and innovation.

 These four principles of sovereignty that are applicable to individual men and women are ordained by natural process, but varies in degree, quality and standard from person to person.
 But only few people have enacted and expressed their sovereignty in contract form (i.e., evident on paper by way of a Sovereignty Certificate).
-It is the birthright principle of all men and women to develop themselves in the manners described above so that their sovereignty becomes evident from within and from without.
+It is the birthright principle of all men and women to develop themselves in the manners described above so that their sovereignty becomes evident from within and necessarily from without.

 The individual must become self-sufficient.
 Whether one is a certified sovereign or not, if he or she is not self-sufficient in terms of basic-necessities, then they may find themselves challenged by external sovereign bodies (people and/or states).
 By basic-necessities, we must consider the source of provisions of food, water, energy, shelter and clothing etc. A more advanced sovereign would have freedom of travel.
 They would have the freedom to travel back and forth across state borders whether by land, air or sea with very little disruption or delays.
 They may also have special diplomatic documentation that assists with their ease of travel across state borders.
 This is where the true test of one’s sovereignty come into play.
-Still, considering the ‘rules of private necessity’ one who is sovereign certified my still utilise passports and other identification credentials provided by their State.
+Still, considering the ‘rules of private necessity’ one who is sovereign certified my still utilise passports and other identification credentials provided by a State.

 The individual certified sovereign must also be able to demonstrate that his/her property (i.e., that which they claim to be governing over) is being held by a cLPT with full Allodial Title to said properties.
 The birthright of independence and self-governance is the result of sovereignty.
 Or, to view this another way: sovereignty is the manifestation of one’s birthright to self-governance and independence.